viridia/quill/README.md

 ### Conditional rendering with `Cond`

-The `Cond` (short for "conditional") view takes a conditional expression, and two child views, one which is rendered when the condition is true, the other when the condition is false.
+The `Cond` (short for "conditional") view takes a conditional expression, and two child views, one which is built when the condition is true, the other when the condition is false.

 ```rust
 /// Widget that displays whether the count is even or odd.